 Once completed, you should not be able to see any part of the brake shoe outside the drum.

 12-inch Electric brakes also use different mounting plates.

 Fitting the Electric camper brakes is a matter of tightening four nuts at the back of the Brake Mount plate and then mounting 10-inch Drums and bearings.

-There are three types of weld ring.
+There are three types of weld rings.

 10-inch Electric brakes have a rating of 1600kg when using 13 – 14 inch Ford or Holden wheels and 1450kg when using 15 – 16-inch wheels.

 How Electric brake cabling works

-Always use 6mm cable or above when wiring your tandem axle electric braking system.
+Always use a 6mm cable or above when wiring your tandem axle electric braking system.
 Wire down each chassis rail rather than accessing your axle.

 Often 3mm or lower cable is used.
-These sizes are inadequate or marginal and provide sufficient voltage drop from your battery to cause your brakes to work at something lower than 100% capacity.
+These sizes are inadequate or marginal and provide sufficient voltage drop from your battery to cause your brakes to work at something smaller than 100% capacity.

 A voltage drop occurs at the point of the electric brakes causing you to have only 50% braking capacity.
-Install 6mm cable or larger, and you see a much better result with minimal voltage drop and maximum power at your electric brakes.
+Install a 6mm cable or larger, and you see a much better result with minimal voltage drop and maximum power at your electric brakes.

 Electric Magnet Comparison